BastiTee/pype-cli/README.md

 ## To-Do's

-* ⬜️ Add free continuous integration
+* ⬜️ Fix pipenv issue on travis CI
+* ⬜️ Fix travis build for Python 3.5
+* ⬜️ Fix travis build for Python 3.6
 * ⬜️ Validate config.json before using it (see <https://pypi.org/project/jsonschema/>)
+* ✅️ Add free continuous integration
 * ✅ Introduce more strict linting, e.g., on scripts using `-` instead of `_` and import order
 * ✅ Allow immediate editing of new pypes
 * ✅️ Add a template with less boilerplate for advanced users